nmattei/cmps3160/syllabus.md

 Below, is the high level summary of the late policy :
 + Students will be given 3 grace days for late **labs**.
 Extensions will not be given for quizzes and projects.
 + A late penalty of 10% per day for assignmnets submitted without extensions or grace days.
 + There is a hard deadline for all assignments, 2 days after the due date.
-After 2 days, all assignments count as a 0.
+After 2 days, all assignments will receive a 0.

 #### Grace Days for Labs